Jonathan-Eyler-Werve/wordpress-starter-kit/README.md

 Some things to know:

+### Strategy

+Lia and Jonathan worked on this, and will explain more later.

+In short: our goal is to make the expereince of DBC visible to prospective students.
+We will answer the questions, "What can you build after this program?" and "Does anyone get hired after these programs" with direct evidence.

+We will do this by engaging with current students as storytellers documenting the work they do at DBC.
+As students graduate, we'll roll out ways to let them tell the story of what happened next.
+Anticipated side benefits include program visibility to employers and closer cohort cohesion post-grad.

 ### CMS

 We are using a CMS because it includes more people in the storytelling process.
 Managing a CMS is not cost free, but the value provided by allowing the marketing team to add content and make edits without technical staff assistance massively outweights the CMS management costs, in Jonathan's opinion.